sidkshatriya/me/006-Dealing-with-GitHub-Jealously.md

 Look on my works, ye Mighty, and despair!'
 Nothing beside remains.
 Round the decay
 Of that colossal wreck, boundless and bare
-The lone and level sands stretch far away.
+The lone and level sands stretch far away."
 ```
 From [Ozymandias by Shelley](https://en.wikipedia.org/wiki/Ozymandias)